 My Birth, My Way at Baystate Franlkin Medical Center

-Katherine Mallory, of Lenoxdale, gave birth to her second daughter, Avilene, on September 8 at Baystate Franklin Medical Center.
-She tells her story of her decision to travel 1 ½ hours to have her baby here:
+Katherine Mallory of Lenoxdale gave birth to her second daughter, Avilene, on September 8 at Baystate Franklin Medical Center.
+Below, she tells the story of her decision to travel 1 ½ hours to have her baby.

 My first birthing experience wasn’t what I had imagined; there were many issues that made me uneasy.
 Finally, though, after 24 hours of labor, I delivered my beautiful daughter by Cesarean section.

 When we learned I was pregnant with baby #2, I desperately wanted to have a vaginal delivery.
 Though my local obstetrician was willing to honor my wishes, he left his practice, and I had to look for another option.

 My doula strongly recommended that I consider Pioneer Women’s Health and Baystate Franklin for the rest of my care and delivery.
 She assured me, “I think you will find just what you want at The Birthplace.”

 I decided it wouldn’t hurt to at least visit.
 During my tour, everyone at the hospital and Pioneer Women’s Health was welcoming, friendly, positive and helpful; and they had a good reputation for VBACs (vaginal birth after Cesarean).
 I was sold!

 I only had three visits with my midwife before my delivery day arrived.
 As we piled in the car, my biggest fear was that long ride.
 Was it a mistake to try to handle contractions in the back seat of a car for an hour and a half?
 It turned out to be pretty easy; I just concentrated on my breathing, and before we knew it, we had arrived.